St. Thomas Cemetery – West Ave

 A number of citizens saw the need for more land to be used as a public burying ground, so they formed together to purchase a piece of land.

-Benjamin Drake, son of William, joined this group and in April 19, 1850, they purchased three acres and the included with it was the portion in William’s will.
+Benjamin Drake, son of William, joined this group and in April 19, 1850, they purchased three acres and included with it was the portion in William’s will.

 Thus, began the St. Thomas Cemetery, originally not facing West Ave where our entrance is currently.

-St. Thomas Cemetery -West Avenue is the first location of the St. Thomas Cemetery Company; not the first cemetery in St. Thomas but by far it is the largest.
+St. Thomas Cemetery – West Avenue is the first location of the St. Thomas Cemetery Company; not the first cemetery in St. Thomas but by far it is the largest.

 West Ave. encompasses 25 acres of gently rolling hills.
 Some of the monuments in this cemetery weigh in excess of 7 tonne and raise to over 15 ft in height, an architectural fascination considering the lack of technology to raise such tributes to life.